olga12401/DuckDB/README.md

   );

 ```
-3. Insert Sample Data into the 'orders' Table
+3. Insert Sample Data into the `orders` Table

 ```
 INSERT INTO orders VALUES